BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 “Good morning.
 On this day in, well, we honestly have no clue what year, the One Ring was destroyed in the fires of Mount Doom, leading to March 25 to be celebrated around the world as Tolkien Reading Day.

-Let the anniversary of the One Ring’s destruction inspire you to use today to try and let go of anything that may be weighing you down, or consuming your thoughts, or letting you understand the speech of evil creatures, or extending your life indefinitely, or allowing you to manipulate the wills of other beings, or transporting you into the wraith-realm.”
+Let the anniversary of the One Ring’s destruction inspire you to use today to try and let go of anything that may be weighing you down, or consuming your thoughts, or letting you understand the speech of evil creatures, extending your life indefinitely, or allowing you to manipulate the wills of other beings, or transporting you into the wraith-realm.”

 Morning Brew adds touches of this witty writing style throughout the newsletter while also making room for serious news and commentary.
 The authors aren’t afraid of a little dark humor, either.